 Again, the language is clumsy but it seems that lack of physical connection is enough to qualify the carpark as a separate project.
 Even this lack is debatable when, for example, the carpark will only be metres from the proposed extension to the Bean Building, and workers using the temporary carpark will stroll from it to the excavations and constructions making up the main project.
 But to rely on alleged lack of physical connection is sophistry in extremis, when Blind Freddie knows – and the Memorial and the Authority admit – that the carparks would not be needed but for the main project.
 Humpty Dumpty would have loved this stuff.

 As for the other part of the Authority’s response – ‘The extension of the carpark does not prejudice the NCA’s consideration of future works approvals associated with the redevelopment of the AWM’ – we’ll stick with the argument in the Heritage Guardians submission on the consultation: ‘approval of “salami slices” of the project helps make the overall project a fait accompli’.
 And that’s why the Memorial is doing it this way: its ‘salami slicing’ is gaming the approval process.
+(Australian Institute of Architects submission is also relevant on this point.)

 The National Capital Authority has been represented on the Interdepartmental Committee working on the War Memorial expansion project.
 The members of the Authority are listed here.